Industrial Logistics Properties Trust (NASDAQ:ILPT) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Industrial Logistics Properties Trust (NASDAQ:ILPT) from a hold rating to a buy rating in a research report sent to investors on Wednesday, Zacks.com reports.
-The brokerage currently has $29.00 price target on the stock.
+Industrial Logistics Properties Trust (NASDAQ:ILPT) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.
+The firm currently has a $29.00 price target on the stock.
+Zacks Investment Research‘s target price would indicate a potential upside of 9.02% from the stock’s current price.

 According to Zacks, “Industrial Logistics Properties Trust is focused on the ownership and leasing of industrial and logistics properties primarily in the United States.
 The Company’s properties include Hawaii properties, Mainland properties’ leases, Hawaii properties’ leases and Mainland properties.
 Industrial Logistics Properties Trust is based in NEWTON, United States. “

-Industrial Logistics Properties Trust (NASDAQ:ILPT) last released its earnings results on Wednesday, July 28th.
-The company reported $0.29 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.47 by ($0.18).
+Industrial Logistics Properties Trust (NASDAQ:ILPT) last announced its quarterly earnings data on Wednesday, July 28th.
+The company reported $0.29 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.47 by ($0.18).
 Industrial Logistics Properties Trust had a net margin of 39.63% and a return on equity of 9.07%.
-On average, research analysts expect that Industrial Logistics Properties Trust will post 1.89 earnings per share for the current year.
+As a group, analysts anticipate that Industrial Logistics Properties Trust will post 1.89 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Thursday, August 19th.
-Shareholders of record on Monday, July 26th were given a dividend of $0.33 per share.
-The ex-dividend date of this dividend was Friday, July 23rd.
-This represents a $1.32 annualized dividend and a dividend yield of 5.09%.
-Industrial Logistics Properties Trust’s dividend payout ratio is currently 70.97%.

 Industrial Logistics Properties Trust is a real estate investment trust, which owns and leases industrial and logistics buildings and leased industrial lands.
 The company was founded on September 15, 2017 and is headquartered in Newton, MA.